Papooch/nestjs-cls/README.md

 }
 ```

-Sometimes, however, that won't be enough, because the middleware could be mounted too late and you won't be able to use it in other middlewares that need to run prior to that.
+Sometimes, however, that won't be enough, because the middleware could be mounted too late and you won't be able to use it in other middlewares that need to run prior to that - for example, the API versioning feature of NestJS apparently interferes with the order, see issue [#67](https://github.com/Papooch/nestjs-cls/issues/67).

 In that case, you can mount it directly in the bootstrap method:

 ```ts
 function bootstrap() {